UCL/rmcmc/joss/paper.md

 `rmcmc` fills a niche in the R statistical computing ecosystem, by providing general purpose implementations of the Barker proposal, as well as Gaussian RWM, MALA and HMC, along with several schemes for adapting the proposal parameters.
-WE SHOULD COMMENT HERE ON HOW FLEXIBLY BARKER CAN BE DEFINED (e.g. bi-modal, choices of noise distribution etc.)
 Significant flexibility is available in specifying the log density of the target distribution, and its gradient.
 Users can either directly define functions to compute the log density and its gradient,